Mechanical-Advantage/AdvantageScope/docs/CUSTOM-ASSETS.md

 The set of assets can be customized to add more options if desired.
 To open the user assets folder, click "Help" > "Show Assets Folder".
 The expected formats for the assets are defined below.
 See the default set of [detailed assets](https://github.com/Mechanical-Advantage/AdvantageScopeAssets/releases) and [bundled assets](https://github.com/Mechanical-Advantage/AdvantageScope/tree/main/bundledAssets) for reference.

+> Note: To load assets from an alternative location, click "Help" > "Use Custom Assets Folder".
+The selected folder should be the _parent folder_ where multiple assets in separate subfolders could be placed.
+This feature allows custom assets to be stored under version control alongside robot code.

 ## General Format

 All assets are stored in folders with the naming convention "TYPE_NAME".
 The NAME used for the folder is not displayed by AdvantageScope.
 The possible asset types are: